jorgebucaran/hyperapp/README.md

 const NewValue = (state, event) => ({ ...state, value: event.target.value })
 ```

-When writing actions, wouldn't it be better if we didn't have to think about events at all?
-Our current strategy may work if not involving a complex payload, but at what cost?
+When implementing an action, wouldn't it be better if we didn't have to think about events at all?
+Our current strategy may be sufficient if not involving a complex payload, but at what cost?
 Actions tightly coupled to events don't encourage code reusability; besides, destructuring the event object can become awkward.
-To tackle this problem, Hyperapp offers payload creators.
+To tackle this problem, Hyperapp has payload creators.

-First, let's rewrite `NewValue` to receive the new text value as a payload instead of the event object.
+First, let's rewrite `NewValue` to take in the new value as a payload.
 We'll figure out how to pass in the value in a moment.

 ```jsx
 const NewValue = (state, value) => ({ ...state, value })
 ```

-A payload creator is a function that receives an action's default payload and returns a new payload.
-It acts as a filter, transforming a payload before it reaches its destination.
-Here's how we can grab the event's target value.
+A payload creator is a function that allows you to transform the default payload into anything you want.
+You can use it to filter the event object to extract the value before it reaches the action.
+Here's a payload creator that grabs the event's target value.

 ```jsx
 const targetValue = event => event.target.value
 ```

-We use it when dispatching the action in place of the custom payload.
+And here's how we use it when dispatching an action.

 ```jsx
 <input type="text" value={state.value} oninput={[NewValue, targetValue]} />
 ```

 Similarly, we need to handle text input for every to-do item while it's in edit mode, as well as send a custom payload with the action to identify which to-do item the user is editing.
-Sounds like we can use a payload creator here as well.
-First, let's define an action for this.
+Sounds like a job for another payload creator.

 ```jsx
 const Update = (state, { id, value }) => ({